Schleifner/Tiny-Wasm-Compiler-Learn/Readme.md

 For beginners of WebAssembly compilers, the following issues are commonly encountered:

+1. I am very interested in compilers, but production-level compilers are too complex and not suitable for beginners to learn.
-1. The WebAssembly standard is extensive, and reading it line by line can be tedious and obscure.
+2. The WebAssembly standard is extensive, and reading it line by line can be tedious and obscure.
-2. The knowledge required for compiler development is vast, making it difficult to know where to start.
+3. The knowledge required for compiler development is vast, making it difficult to know where to start.

 This repo aims to provide a smooth learning curve for beginners, allowing developers with no compiler experience to gradually learn the basics of WebAssembly compiler development.